DOCTORAL PSYCHOLOGY COURSE DESCRIPTIONS

 FT 550C Practicum Consultation Group.
 Practicum students are required to attend one hour per week of practicum consultation during the Fall, Winter, and Spring quarters of their second year in the program.
 Practicum consultation provides an opportunity for program faculty to promote and review a student’s clinical development.
 (0 units; to be registered concurrently with practicum.
 Pasadena students only)

 FT 550S Practicum Supervision Group.
 Required for students who are concurrently enrolled in faculty led Restoration Therapy (RT) practicum in the program in Pasadena.
 Practicum supervision is intended to promote students’ clinical development through discussion of case review, clinical practice, and the program’s curriculum.
-Supervision will be provided by a marriage and family therapist licensed and qualified to supervise in California.
+Supervision is provided by a marriage and family therapist licensed and qualified to supervise in California.
 (0 units, to be registered concurrently with practicum.
 Pasadena students who are in RT practicum only)

 FT 550S Practicum Supervision Group.
 Required for students who are concurrently and rolled and practicum or practicum continuation in the program in Arizona.
 Practicum supervision is intended to promote students’ clinical development through discussion of case review, clinical practice, and the program’s curriculum.
-Supervision will be provided by a marriage and family therapist licensed and qualified to supervise in Arizona.
+Supervision is provided by a marriage and family therapist licensed and qualified to supervise in Arizona.
 (0 units, to be registered concurrently with practicum or practicum continuation.
 Phoenix students only)

 FT 553 Field Placement.
 May be used at the beginning of the practicum experience or any quarter during which students anticipate accrual of client contact hours less than that of a 2-unit practicum course.
 (0 units)